 Unlike in a traditionally staged show that is being streamed over the internet to a remote audience, the participants in an online production or performance (performers, Director, Stage Manager, and anyone else involved) are also in different places from one another.

 Think of any of the video conferencing tools you are probably familiar with and you can get a good idea of what virtual production in general entails.
 Just don't assume that the physical limitations of such a format mean you have to give up your artistic vision!
 Theatre makers today—from Broadway professionals to school drama departments—are doing all kinds of interesting, innovative work in a virtual environment.
 If we've learned anything during this pandemic, it's that this community will always come through with creative solutions to keep making theatre.

 Now, let's look at the various production methods in greater detail so you can decide which option is best for you.

 How It Works

-Record your production in any location, broadcast the feed by streaming over the internet.
+Record your online production in any location, broadcast the feed by streaming over the internet.

 Record and stream your traditionally staged production, or get creative with your shooting locations.
 You can even record remotely and edit your virtual feed.